 FY 2027 FY 2020 FY 2021 FY 2022 FY 2023 Trend

 Target Actual Actual Estimated Projected

-25% n/a n/a 63% 7% n/a
+25% 0% 0% 63% 7% 1

 The OHR is committed to assisting residents develop meaningful relationships across communities.
 The office fosters understanding, connection, and a spirit of shared community to reduce acts of hate, bias and violence.
 OHR's efforts include robust partnerships and ongoing programming featuring people of different faiths, racial and ethnic backgrounds, immigration statuses and more.
 OHR's partnership with the PGCMLS includes series such as "The Elephant We Don't See: Diversity" Dialogue; "Women in Faith;" and "Voting: Democracy in Action."
 Committed to creating a stronger county for years to come, the OHR also oversees a Youth Leadership Academy facilitating the development of the social justice leaders of tomorrow.